mcmah309/containeryard/README.md

 Container Yard is a declarative reusable decentralized approach for defining containers.
 Think Nix flakes meets Containerfiles (aka Dockerfiles).

 Container Yard introduces the concept of modules to Containerfiles.
-A module is a Tera template for part of a Containerfile, which can be combined with other modules to create a Containerfile.
+A module is Tera template for part of a Containerfile representing some specific functionality. e.g. The [rust module](todo) defines rust's installation.
+Modules can be combined with other modules to create a Containerfile.

 A `yard.yaml` file is used to compose modules into Containerfiles.